lightninglabs/L402/README.md

-# L402: Lightning API Credentials
+# L402: Lightning API Keys

 L402 is a standard to support the use case of charging for services and authenticating users in distributed networks.
 Developed by [Lightning Labs](https://lightning.engineering/), it combines the strengths of Macaroons, for better authentication, and the strengths of the Lightning Network, for better payments.
 L402 API credentials invigorate the HTTP error code _402 Payment Required_ by combining the fine-grained authentication capabilities of Macaroons with Lightning Network payments, making it easy to charge amounts of any size for an API request, web page or resource.